oomlout/oomlout_oomp_builder/parts/hardware_bearing_MR_series_MR31_size_1_mm_id_3_mm_od_1.5_mm_depth/readme.md

-# Hardware Bearing Mr Series Mr31 Size 1 mm Id 3 mm Od 1.5 mm Depth
+# Hardware Bearing Mr Series Mr31 Size 1 mm ID 3 mm OD 1.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base